langmead-lab/recount-unify/README.md

 python3 ../log_qc/parse_logs_for_qc.py --incoming-dir links --sample-mapping ids.tsv --intron-sums intron_counts_summed.tsv > qc.tsv 2> qc.err
 ```

+These are useful stats, per-sample, for downstream analyses.

 ## Super merge of junctions for Snaptron

 The super merge of junctions is primarily useful as an input to the srav3h and srav1m Snaptron compilations.